Building REST APIs with Preside

 Within this developer terminal do:

-extension enable preside-ext-starwars
+extension enable preside-ext-starwars reload all

 Then refresh your browser (Hint: from now on each time I'll ask you to reload the application a browser window refresh should be done as well).